 Children find water play endlessly fascinating and will happily spend hours experimenting with the materials.
 Which slope works best?
 What happens if you add mud to the water?
 What about stones?

 To build your own ‘water-park’, start with a length of guttering and a jug of water.
-Later on you can add further lengths of guttering, drainpipes, hoses and funnels.
+Later on, you can add further lengths of guttering, drainpipes, hoses and funnels.
 Allow the children to discover different configurations.
 How best to connect everything?
-Is there anything to hand which moves down the slope in a interesting way?
+Is there anything to hand which moves down the slope in an interesting way?
 Try sand, tennis balls or even toy cars.